Looking for an alternative on sugary store-bought chocolate spreads?

 - Transfer to a clean glass jar and keep at room temperature.
 Use to top oatmeal, waffles, crepes, or bread!
 The vanilla chocolate butter will keep for up to 1 month.

-*My favorite way to make this chocolate butter is to use 3 tbsp of raw cocoa powder and 1 tbsp of normal cocoa powder.
+*My favorite way to make this chocolate butter is to use 3 tablespoon of raw cocoa powder and 1 tablespoon of normal cocoa powder.

 - Serving Size: 1 tbsp